 Vila Dosal had a work agenda on Monday and Tuesday in Madrid and Puertollano, traveling back the same Tuesday to the city of Merida.
 The mission of the trip was to sign the letter of intent of this project that places Yucatan at the forefront in making investments of this level, not only in our country but in Latin America.

-In the letter of intent, signed by Deimos Group Elecnor was in charge of Dr. Miguel Bello Mora CEO and witnessed by the mayor of Puertollano, Isabel Rodriguez Garcia, shows the legitimate interest in investing in Yucatan, previous studies of feasibility analysis and sustainability of the project.
-That is why they will be working with federal and state authorities in order to know all the procedures of Mexico in aerospace.
+The letter of intent, signed by Deimos Group Elecnor was in charge of Dr. Miguel Bello Mora CEO, and witnessed by the mayor of Puertollano, Isabel Rodriguez Garcia, shows the legitimate interest in investing in Yucatan, previous studies of feasibility analysis and sustainability of the project.
+That is why they will be working with federal and state authorities to know all the procedures of Mexico in aerospace.